nachodeq/Rosettier_v2/README.md

 # Rosettier v2

-Rosettier v2 is a local-first toolkit for plate-based assay workflows.
+Rosettier v2 is a tool for plate-based assay workflows.
 It combines a reusable Python core (`rosettier`) with a Streamlit app (`rosettier_app`) to help scientists:

 - build or import Rosetta plate maps,
 - parse plate-reader time-series files,